ulfsaar-the-warrior/anomalies_detection_brutlag_ets/README.md

 # Anomalies Detection Brutlag holt-winter ets
-All the info are in artefact.ipnyb file (for the code) or artefact_Jupyter_Notebook.pdf.
+All the info are in <b>artefact.ipnyb</b> file (for the code) or <b>artefact_Jupyter_Notebook.pdf</b>.

 If you want to cite this study, please copu the reference shown below or refer to this git-hub site:
 <br>

-Le, T.A.Single Seasonal Time Series Anomaly Detection with Brutlag’s Algorithmand Holt-Winter ETS.Medium, Medium.com, 18 Aug.
-2020
+<b>Le, T.A.Single Seasonal Time Series Anomaly Detection with Brutlag’s Algorithmand Holt-Winter ETS.Medium, Medium.com, 18 Aug.
+2020 </b>
 <br>

-Comments on the work should be left on Medium discussion section or shoot me an email: tle3006@gmail.com.
+Comments on the work should be left on Medium discussion section or shoot me an email: <b>tle3006@gmail.com</b>.

 Have a great day :)